Unfortunately, we are closing our cookie shop next month. While in my garage, I peeled the letters of the business logo off my car one by one.

 It’s like it never happened.

 Paul and I put all of the shop’s expenses on paper.
 It was too expensive to keep the shop at its current location.
-Paul looked at two small retail spaces that would save us a lot of money each month, but it did not add up when I added all the expenses like worker’s comp, taxes, rent, insurance, employee wages, etc. I mulled it over for a few days.
+Paul looked at two small retail spaces that would save us a lot of money each month, but it did not add up when I included worker’s comp, taxes, rent, insurance, employee wages, etc. I mulled it over for a few days.
 I could not ask him to keep putting money into the business.

 I agree we should close the shop.
 Paul already knew it—he was waiting for me to see for myself.
-It’s my job and “my baby.”
-I took the idea better, having realized it for myself rather than him telling me.
-He did not have an emotional attachment like me.
+It’s my job and my “baby.”
+I took the idea better after realizing it for myself.
+Paul did not have an emotional attachment like me.

-I wanted to tell my employees personally before they found out from others.
-They came to my house one Sunday, and I told them the news.
-I was sorry for them because they were losing their jobs.
+I wanted to personally inform my employees before they heard the news from others.
+One Sunday, they came to my house, and I shared the news.
+I feel sorry for them because they will be losing their jobs.

 My daughter, Lauren, also worked for us.